The former site of three different Little Chefs, at the northern end of the Hailsham Bypass.

 The roundabout was built in the 1950s.
 At the position of the service area was an RAC service centre, possibly taking advantage of a short stub of road which had been provided in case New North Street would ever become a dual carriageway.

-First, the Lower Dicker branch opened in around 1974 after taking over Bill's Transport Cafe.
-In the 1980s, their rivals Happy Eater acquired The Country Fox/The Old Orchard restaurant, slightly further up at Golden Cross.
+In around 1974, Little Chef opened their Lower Dicker branch a little further up the A22 from Boship roundabout after taking over Bill's Transport Café.
+In the 1980s, their rivals Happy Eater also acquired The Country Fox/The Old Orchard restaurant, slightly further up at Golden Cross.